nhsbsa/nhsbsa-digital-playbook/src/design/design-tools-resources.md

 - discussing and sharing examples of applying the GOV.UK / NHS.UK Design Systems to services
 - getting help and support using GOV.UK Pay and GOV.UK Notify
 - keeping up with what other people are working on in the #weeknotes channel

+### Design systems

+Design systems allow us to make NHS / government services consistent.
+When something is published to a design system as a style, component or pattern it includes details of how and when it’s been tested in user research.
+This can help you decide whether it’s something you can use or adapt for your service.

+If the journey your user takes begins from GOV.UK, you should use the [GOV.UK design system](https://design-system.service.gov.uk/).

+If the journey your user takes begins from NHS.UK (or is a NHS service), you should use the [NHS.UK design system](https://service-manual.nhs.uk/design-system).

+Other government departments have built additional patterns and components within [their own design systems](https://github.com/ctdesign/gov-design-systems-list) to help meet their own user needs.

+!!! warning Important
+Where possible you should always use patterns and components with research behind them, before beginning to adapt or create something new.
+!!!

 ## Prototypes